daviddewhurst/daviddewhurst.github.io/personal/index.md

 They are good kids.
 Because they are kids, they are also very weird.

 I used to have hobbies.
 Now I work and parent.

+I have a set of [personal guiding princples](./philosophy/) that I try, and sometimes fail, to follow.